Updated: June 20, 2022

 I have P300,000 just sitting in my bank account.
 Can I put this in the stock market?
 If so, how much will my money earn per year?

-Your money can grow an average of 12% per year in the Philippine stock market.
+Your money has the potential to grow on an average of 12% per year in the Philippine stock market.

 So if you put P300,000 in the stock market, then your money can grow and have an estimated value of P528,000 after five years.

 In contrast, if you put P300,000 in a time deposit with 4% annual interest, you’ll only have around P364,000 after five years.